CywaZaxthru/csgo/README.md

 Databox.js: Iterates over all available API results and creates a DataTable for each API, passes that APIs response as props to DataTable

-DataTable.js: goes through different API calls' reponses and loads desired Data, and Elo.js
+DataTable.js: goes through different API calls' reponses and loads Faceit or default component

+Faceit.js displays Faceit Data, loads Elo.
+Serves as default component during development

 Elo.js: loads Elo and skill level image